tedneward/Azgaarnoth/Classes/Bard.md

 Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn't already include your proficiency bonus.

 ## Song of Rest
 Beginning at 2nd level, you can use soothing music or oration to help revitalize your wounded allies during a short rest.
-If you or any friendly creatures who can hear your performance spend one or more Hit Dice to regain hit points at the end of the short rest, each of those creatures regains an extra 1d6 hit points.
+If you or any friendly creatures who can hear your performance regain hit points at the end of the short rest by spending one or more Hit Dice, each of those creatures regains an extra 1d6 hit points

 ## Bard College
 At 3rd level, you delve into the advanced techniques of a bard college of your choice: